kubeflow/manifests/README.md

 | `common` | Common services, as maintained by the Manifests WG |
 | `contrib` | 3rd party contributed applications (e.g. Ray, Kserve), which are maintained externally and are not part of a Kubeflow WG |

 All components are deployable with `kustomize`.
-Any automation tooling for deployment on top of the manifests should be maintained externally by distribution owners.
+You can choose to deploy the whole Kubeflow platform or individual components.

 ## Kubeflow components versions